eugenia1984/english/glossary.md

 - **unconventional**: is used to describe something that's not based on or conforming to what is generally done or believed.
 It often implies a method or approach that is different from the norm.

+- **unforeseen expenses**: are unexpected costs that come up during a project.
+These can include emergency repairs, last-minute changes, or additional tools.
+For example: `unforeseen expenses caused the budget to go over`. —> Unexpected costs made the team spend more money than planned.

 - **unlock**: means to open a lock, allowing access.
 In some places, when a door is unlocked, it might make a click sound as an indicator.

 - **update**: is new information or the latest news about something.
 When you update someone, you are giving them the most recent information.
 The phrase` updates on project progress` means giving new information about the present projects.